BURN WOUND are a brand new metalcore band formed in Tokyo in the middle of the hectic pandemic of 2020.

 yu-to: I’m also studying English conversation. (lol) After that, BURN WOUND wants to exterminate the coronavirus. (lol)

 Looking at a bigger, worldwide picture

-As you already know, Arlequin Photography is based in Europe.
+As you already know, Arlequin Magazine is based in Europe.
 So I always try to find ways for fellow overseas fans to get access to new music and support the artists while doing so.
 So you can imagine my next question is “how can overseas fans find and support your works right now”?

 yu-to: First of all, I would like for you all to listen to our songs through streaming services like Apple Music and Spotify.
 If you like it, please let us know too!
 I also want to open a webshop in the future, and if possible I’d like to improve our overseas distribution too.

 Яin: Someday we’ll reach the limit of what we can do with our own strength through the usage of social network services for the people who aren’t near us distance wise.
 But we’re also considering tie-ups.
-We want to expand Arlequin Photography.
+We want to expand Arlequin Magazine.
 Let’s do our best to reach each other’s heights!

 We’ve said this before, but you’ve started a band under some very difficult circumstances.
 Starting and promoting a band in 2020 has not been easy, and we can only hope that from 2021 onwards it will become easier again.
 After this experience, do you have any advice for people who are hoping to start their own project?

 yu-to: The first thing to do is to spend time on the activity even though you don’t know what the future looks like.
 We still have to do our best, so I don’t know if this will be good advice or not. (lol)